 - Place 1 teaspoon of the coconut crust mixture into each baking cup, pressing down firmly to pack.
 The remaining crust mixture will be used to top the coco-coffee bites.

 - Place the muffin tins in the freezer while preparing the filling.

 - In a medium bowl, beat the cream cheese until smooth.

 - Add the sugar and cinnamon and beat until well blended.

-- Mix in the vanilla and espresso and continue to be until blended.
+- Mix in the vanilla and espresso and continue to beat until blended.

-- Top with a pinch of the remaining coconut crust mixture, pressing lightly into the filling.
+- Top with a pinch of the remaining coconut crust mixture, pressing the crumbs lightly into the filling.